sahara3/ssolite/README.md

 ```
 You can access this server with http://127.0.0.1:8081/.
 You will see
 the server login page if the server is running.
 After entering the
-correct username and password, you will retern the client page.
+correct username and password, you will return the client page.

 This client sample also has local login mechanism.
 You can access
 http://127.0.0.1:8081/login to login with the client-local username